Tillie's Punctured Romance (1914 film): Production

 Mack Sennett, whilst working with a degree of autonomy, was working for the larger company of Kessel and Baumann.

 When slapstick impresario Mack Sennett proposed to adapt the 1910 Broadway comedy Tillie's Nightmare to the screen in 1914, he enlisted the immensely successful star of the stage production, the then 45-year-old Marie Dressler, to play the guileless ingenue, Tillie Banks.
 Dressler was paid a huge fee of £2500 per week and was also meant to have a share of the profits of Kessler and Baumann but they passed the distribution contract to Alco, voiding Dressler's contract with K & B and forcing Dressler to sue them.
 The situation was further complicated by Alco going bust, mainly due to overpaying for the distribution rights: £100,000.
 Chaplin's salary was far less than Dressler, certainly under $1000 a week, as he demanded an increase to $1000 a week early in 1915.

 Comedian Charles Chaplin, who had been with Sennett's studio since December 1913, was selected to play opposite Dressler as Charlie, an unscrupulous playboy and bounder.
 Though Chaplin's signature "The Tramp" character was already well-developed in other Sennett one- and two-reel films (he had already appeared in more than 30 shorts as the Tramp by the time), here he abandons the sweet-natured hobo to play a villain.
 The contrast between the diminutive, "bow-legged" Chaplin and the bovine and "bulky" Dressler, adds to the absurdity of their pairing.

 Sennett's augmentation of the film length from two reels to six reels provided him with sufficient scope to showcase his ensemble of talented players in numerous venues:

-The film, which costs roughly $50,000 ($1.2 million in 2015) to make, was based on the Broadway play Tillie's Nightmare, which Dressler had great success in, on Broadway, and on tour in the United States, from 1910 to 1912.
+The film, which cost roughly $50,000 ($1.2 million in 2015) to make, was based on the Broadway play Tillie's Nightmare, in which Dressler had great success on Broadway and on tour in the United States from 1910 to 1912.
 Dressler would revive the play with her own touring company.

 Milton Berle always claimed that he played the five-year-old paperboy in the film. but the role was actually portrayed by Gordon Griffith.

 This is one of only two films (the other is Making a Living, his first film, where he also plays a "dude" non-Tramp character) in which both Chaplin and the Keystone Cops appear.